-As a comprehensive, intergovernmental transportation planning agency for the Saint Cloud MPA, the APO works with member agencies and jurisdictions to facilitate local,
+As a comprehensive, intergovernmental transportation planning agency for the Saint Cloud MPA, the APO works with member agencies and jurisdictions to facilitate local, state, and Federal funds for programs and improvement projects.

 Figure I.2: APO Organizational Chart.

 The APO Policy Board is made up of elected officials and a senior-level management position from Saint Cloud Metro Bus.
 The Policy Board is the decision-making body of the APO and provides guidance and direction to staff.
 The Policy Board is advised by a Technical Advisory Committee (TAC) and a TAC subcommittee for bicycle and pedestrian issues - the Active Transportation Advisory Committee (ATAC).